ellcrys/patchain/readme.md

 Patchain defers from the traditional blockchain design in that it is meant to be used on centralized/distributed environment and designed on traditional ACID-complaint databases.
 It does not organize objects into blocks but into logical units known as a `Partition`.

 A Partition is a logical collection of objects that are linked together.
 The first object of a partition references the hash of the partition and the next references the hash of the object before it.
-For improved performance and reduction in lock contention during chaining, systems making use of this model will need to create multiple partitions to improve through-put.
-A system composed of multiple partitons will have all partitions linked to each other thereby forming a chain and "tamper-proofness" of data.
+For improved performance and reduction in lock contention during chaining, systems making use of this model will need to create multiple partitions to improve write through-put.
+A system composed of multiple partitions will also have all partitions linked to each other.

 ![Patchain Illustrated](https://storage.googleapis.com/krogan/patchain_img.png)